 Hari Jost received her Bachelor of Arts in Communication Arts and French from UW-Madison, as well as her certificates in Gender and Women’s Studies and LGBT Studies.
 While she was a student at the University, Hari participated in numerous organizations, such as the Wisconsin Union Directorate Film Committee, the Titanic Players, the Understudies Improv, and Manhole Sketch Comedy.

 Aaron Fai is a graduate of the creative writing programs at UCLA, UC Davis, and the University of Oregon.
 He directs the creative writing workshops at The Bubbler in Madison Public Library.
 He previously worked at the Wisconsin Academy of Sciences, Arts & Letters and served in Peace Corps Kyrgyzstan.

 Jamila Siddiqui is a PhD candidate in the Department of Curriculum and Instruction at the University of Wisconsin-Madison.
-Her research explores land, place, colonization, and indigeneity, particularly as they relate to higher education.
+Her research explores the shifting forms of "place" in higher education from the 20th to 21st centuries.
 As an advisor at the Center for Educational Opportunity (CeO), Jamila led the design and implementation of a new Second-Year Retention Program.
 At the Center, Jamila has implemented a Public Humanities Exchange Program for undergraduates, providing guidance and oversight to help UW-Madison undergraduates design and implement community projects that draw upon humanities scholarship and methods.